guyfridge/Infra-Optimization/README.md

 # Infra-Optimization
 Create a DevOps infrastructure for an e-commerce application to run on high-availability mode.
 ## Steps to be Taken
-1. Manually create a controller VM on Google Cloud and install Terraform
+1. Manually create a controller VM on Google Cloud and install Terraform and Kubernetes
 2. On the controller VM, use Terraform to automate the provisioning of a GKE cluster with Docker installed
 3. Create a new user with permissions to create, list, get, update, and delete pods
 4. Configure application on the pod